Does My State Regulate PFAS Chemicals in Drinking Water?

 PFAS are toxic and can potentially cause cancer even at extremely small concentrations.
 They’re measured in parts per trillion, and one part per trillion is equivalent to one drop of water in 20 Olympic-sized swimming pools.
 Because PFAS are a new and emerging contaminant, extremely small, and don’t break down in the environment, they’re difficult to remove from drinking water at the municipal treatment level.
 If you’re curious about the other health impacts associated with exposure to PFAS chemicals, click here.

-No Federal Water Quality Standards for PFAS Chemicals
+Current Federal Water Quality Standards for PFAS Chemicals

 “My state has a guidance level for PFAS so therefore I must be protected.”
 This isn’t entirely true.
 Unfortunately Health Advisories, Health Goals, Guidance Levels, and other similar legalese are non-enforceable.
 State officials can make recommendations but it’s really up to municipalities to implement necessary changes.
 The tables below describe the most current* state regulations and advisories for PFAS levels in drinking water.